-Sarah A. Topol is an award-winning journalist and contributing writer to the New York Times Magazine.
-For over a decade, she has reported from more than 40 countries, focusing on the effects of geopolitical change on ordinary lives.
+Sarah A. Topol is an award-winning journalist and writer at The Atlantic.
+For nine years, she was a contributing writer at The New York Times Magazine, where she wrote nine cover stories on subjects as varied as the young boys kidnapped by Boko Haram, the Rohingya genocide, the war in Ukraine, the global fertility industry, and the militarization of the Pacific.
+She has reported from more than 40 countries, focusing on the effects of geopolitical change on ordinary lives.

-She grew up in New York City and speaks Russian fluently.
-She moved to Cairo in 2008, then Istanbul in 2013, and is currently based between Lisbon and New York.
+Sarah grew up in New York City and speaks fluent Russian.
+She moved to Cairo in 2008 and to Istanbul in 2013, and now splits her time between Portugal and the United States.

 George Polk Award, Sydney Schanberg Prize (2025)